unstoppabledomains/dev-docs/reseller/reseller-integration-guides/coinbase-payments.md

 ---
-description: >-
+title: Coinbase Payments Guide
-  This guide covers the process for configuring the Reseller account to accept Coinbase payments.
+description: This guide covers the process for configuring the Reseller account to accept Coinbase payments.
 Payout information can be tracked in the UD Reseller Dashboard.
 ---

 # Coinbase Payments Guide